RMA Hearings Commissioner

 Dhilum has a strong sense of social justice, cultural awareness and sensitivity, and is immensely proud of her Sri Lankan heritage.
 Dhilum’s tikanga and mahi are guided by the cross-cultural values of karunawa (kindness), yuktiya (justice), anukampawa (compassion), rangatiratanga (self-empowerment) and manaakitanga (caring for and supporting others).

-Dhilum has advocated successfully for many marginalised, disempowered and vulnerable people of diverse ethnic and cultural backgrounds through her immigration and employment work at Community Law Wellington & Hutt Valley and as a volunteer and employee advocate at Citizens Advice Bureau.
+Dhilum acts for marginalised and vulnerable people of diverse ethnic and cultural backgrounds through her immigration and employment work at Community Law Wellington & Hutt Valley, and as a volunteer and employee advocate at Citizens Advice Bureau, Wellington.
+Her focus in this work is on migrant exploitation advocacy and family violence immigration visas.
+Dhilum is currently undertaking two funded research projects in these areas with the support of Borrin Foundation and Shama Ethnic Women’s Trust.

 Dhilum believes cost should not be a barrier to effective advocacy or access to justice.
 Dhilum is very happy to discuss a range of payment options with you.

-Outside of work Dhilum enjoys spending time with her three children, running with her dog, biking, yoga and book club.
+Outside of work Dhilum enjoys spending time with her three teenage children, running with her dog, tramping and biking, and she is part-way through a 3 year Iyengar Yoga Teacher training course.

 Qualifications and appointments